Defining snowshoeing for you

 - A boot that is fairly light, slightly insulated, waterproof (even though you’re in snow, non-waterproof boots can wet out easily), couple well with gaiters to keep snow from coming down the cuff are best.
 A relaxed fit that gives toes plenty of wiggle room and that have some expandability to apply extra socks is important.
 Boots that feel tight around the toes when you’re wearing two pairs of socks in the field will be cold.

 There are many excellent snowshoes on the market.
 The snowshoes made by Yukon Charlie are made of modern materials, get respectable reviews (we haven’t tested them), and can cost as little as $75.
 Lighter, sturdier, and techier products like MSR Lightning Ascent can run up to $270.
 Between these parameters are many choices.
-We’ve tested many snowshoes and 10 products that we’ve liked for different uses are reviewed in this article.

 Photo: Northern Lites Elite